ironcore-dev/ironcore/docs/proposals/01-networking-integration.md

 To disambiguate between IPv4 and IPv6, the `VirtualIP` requires an `ipFamily` (same enum type as in Kubernetes' `Service.spec.ipFamilies`).

-The `VirtualIP` creates an `VirtualIPRouting` object with the same name as itself where it maintains a list of the `NetworkInterface`s matching its `selector`.
-If the `selector` is empty it is assumed that an external process manages the `VirtualIPRouting` belonging to that `VirtualIP`.
+The `VirtualIP` creates an `VirtualIPRouting` object with the same name as itself where the targeted `NetworkInterface`s if specified via `networkInterfaceRef`.

 Example manifest: